 Google Home currently works with Nest, Smart Things, Philips Hue and IFTTT.
 I tested it with my extensive line-up of Hue lights.
 It found all easily and controlled them quite well.
 However, the Echo, which just celebrated its second birthday, controls many, many more devices.
 Google Home could not connect with some of my other brands of lights and switches that the Echo can control.

 The audio quality of both devices is very similar.
 My untrained ears thought the Home device sounded slightly crisper and had a little more depth, but there is not a huge difference.
 Google Home can play Pandora, YouTube, Google Play, Tunein, and Spotify.
-It comes with a free six-month subscription to YouTube Red, but after that you have to pay about $10 a month for it.
+It comes with a free six-month subscription to YouTube Red, but after that you have to pay a month for it.
 As you know, Spotify is very good, but also charges a monthly subscription fee.

 The free Google Play has a limited number of songs, but lets you upload 50,000 tracks of your own music for free.